-Why Your Brand Needs a Signature Story (and How to Tell It)
+Why Your Brand Needs a Signature Story and How To Tell It

 One day, a guest staying at Ritz-Carlton decided to do some standup paddling.
-While paddling he lost control, plunged into the water and his sunglasses sank to the ocean’s ground.
+While paddling he lost control, plunged into the water, and his sunglasses sank to the ocean’s floor.
 In the afternoon, an employee of the hotel handed him his recently lost sunglasses.
 The guest was flabbergasted and speechless.
 Although he hadn’t mentioned anything to the staff, the savvy employee observed the guest’s misadventure and recovered the sunglasses.

 This story might be true.
 Or it might be made up.
 It doesn’t matter.
-It tells customers, employees and executives what Ritz-Carlton stands for — and that’s the promise to fulfill every single wish of its guests.
+It tells customers, employees, and executives what Ritz-Carlton stands for — and that’s the promise to fulfill every single wish of its guests.
 Even the unexpressed ones.